-Munduk Moding Plantation resort spa had a modernist interior but was built mostly from bamboo, with alang alang (palm frond) roof.
+Munduk Moding Plantation resort spa has a modernist interior but is built mostly from bamboo, with alang alang (palm frond) roof.

-In one of the two spacious massage rooms, various treatments with Indonesian herbs and spices as key ingredients were available.
-The home-made coffee body scrub sounded unmissable when visiting the coffee plantation resort!
-The scrub’s antioxidant supposedly softened the skin and removed its impurities.
+In one of the two spacious massage rooms, various treatments with Indonesian herbs and spices as key ingredients are available.
+The homemade coffee body scrub sounds unmissable when visiting the coffee plantation resort.
+The scrub’s antioxidants supposedly soften the skin and remove its impurities.
 I wanted to try this two-hour treatment, but sadly, the spa was busy!
-There was no any chunk of two hours available during my stay.
+There was no chunk of two hours available during my stay.

 Instead, I opted for MMP Signature Massage, a one-hour combo of aromatherapy, hot stone, and traditional Balinese massage.
-The treatment cost me 30 USD (28 Euros), with tax and service charge excluded.
+The treatment cost me 30 USD (28 Euros), with tax and service charges excluded.

 No aromatherapy could have covered the pungent smell invading my nose

-If you’re up for something different, MMP could provide the healing massage by a local healer who used traditional medicines and holy water with “mantra”.
+If you’re up for something different, MMP can provide a healing massage by a local healer who uses traditional medicines and holy water with a “mantra”.

 Mountain resort blending ecology and luxury

-Munduk Moding Plantation implemented the idea of an eco-lodge in Bali, the island that banned the single-use plastic in 2019.
-The resort led the way in replacing the plastic straws with bamboo ones.
-Guests could even learn how to make them!
-It provided glass bottles of water in the rooms, used natural water sources for bathing and recycled waste.
-They also promoted nature topics through movie screenings for kids and adults.
-The hotel practiced sustainable agriculture on the plantation.
-Munduk plantation restaurant offered the organic Bali meal experience as much as it could.
+Munduk Moding Plantation implements the idea of an eco-lodge in Bali, the island that banned single-use plastic in 2019.
+The resort led the way in replacing plastic straws with bamboo ones.
+Guests can even learn how to make them!
+It provides glass bottles of water in the rooms, uses natural water sources for bathing, and recycles waste.
+They also promote nature topics through movie screenings for kids and adults.
+The hotel practices sustainable agriculture on the plantation.
+Munduk plantation restaurant offers the organic Bali meal experience as much as it can.

 If you want to check another mountain eco-luxury resort, read about the Limalimo Lodge in Ethiopia!

-At the same time, Munduk Moding Plantation was not just an idyllic hideaway behind the sights of the plant tunnels and sounds of the birdsongs deprived of modern traveler needs.
-The rooms had a CD, iPod and DVD player (a large selection of DVDs was available).
-All guests received a mobile phone for communication with the reception.
-The Internet connection was not always stable in my experience, but it did cover all areas of this award-winning eco-luxury resort.
+At the same time, Munduk Moding Plantation is not just an idyllic hideaway behind the sights of the plant tunnels and sounds of the birdsongs deprived of modern traveler needs.
+The rooms have a CD, iPod, and DVD player (a large selection of DVDs is available).
+All guests receive a mobile phone for communication with the reception.
+The Internet connection was not always stable in my experience, but it does cover all areas of this award-winning eco-luxury resort.

 Munduk Moding Plantation menu

-MiMPi Restaurant was set just in front of the iconic infinity pool.
-It delivered beautiful views, both from the first-floor dining room and second-floor verandah.
-One could also enjoy the meal under the frangipani trees on the terrace.
-Private bale bengong (gazebo) was most popular among couples, where the heart-form-displayed candles lightened up their romantic dinner.
+MiMPi Restaurant is set just in front of the iconic infinity pool.
+It delivers beautiful views, both from the first-floor dining room and second-floor verandah.
+One can also enjoy the meal under the frangipani trees on the terrace.
+Private bale bengong (gazebo) is most popular among couples, where the heart-form-displayed candles lighten up their romantic dinner.

-Coffee plantation menu offered Balinese, Indonesian, Asian, and some Western Fusion food.
-However, I felt that there was a discrepancy between Asian and non-Asian dish quality.
-Chocolate brownie so hard that one couldn’t cut it with a knife, or truly oversized portion of spaghetti, gave an impression that someone was tapping into unknown territory, even if with best intentions.
-On the other side, local dishes, and especially vegetarian and vegan selection were surprisingly excellent!
+The coffee plantation menu offers Balinese, Indonesian, Asian, and some Western Fusion food.
+However, I feel that there is a discrepancy between Asian and non-Asian dish quality.
+Chocolate brownie so hard that one cannot cut it with a knife, or a truly oversized portion of spaghetti give an impression that someone is tapping into unknown territory, even if with the best intentions.
+On the other side, local dishes, and especially vegetarian and vegan selections are surprisingly excellent.

-I liked their Mimpi breakfast in particular!
-Try it if you want to have an overview of various local breakfast options, including the tropical fresh fruits, Jaffle with strawberry, tomato, banana or cheese, Nasi Goreng or Bakmie Goreng with fried egg, toasted bread with onion, avocado and tomato, Lak Lak, Biu Mekukus, and a pot of tea or coffee, of course!
+I like their Mimpi breakfast in particular!
+Try it if you want to have an overview of various local breakfast options, including the tropical fresh fruits, Jaffle with strawberry, tomato, banana, or cheese, Nasi Goreng or Bakmie Goreng with fried egg, toasted bread with onion, avocado, and tomato, Lak Lak, Biu Mekukus, and a pot of tea or coffee, of course!

 Coffee – the resort’s darkest pleasure

-Being the only Bali resort set on a working coffee plantation, Munduk Moding Plantation was an ideal destination for those who couldn’t start a day without a good cup of the dark booster.
+Being the only Bali resort set on a working coffee plantation, Munduk Moding Plantation is an ideal destination for those who cannot start a day without a good cup of the dark booster.

-If you wanted to immerse yourself in Bali coffee culture completely, you should visit this Indonesian hill station in July or August, when you could participate in the coffee harvest!
-For all other visitors, rooms came with Munduk coffee packs, so you could still enjoy drinking coffee in nature at your leisure.
+If you want to immerse yourself in Bali coffee culture completely, you should visit this Indonesian hill station in July or August, when you can participate in the coffee harvest!
+For all other visitors, rooms come with Munduk coffee packs, so you can still enjoy drinking coffee in nature at your leisure.

-For those who loved afternoon rituals, every day, the hotel served complimentary ginger tea or Bali coffee with home-made cookies by the pool.
+For those who love afternoon rituals, every day, the hotel serves complimentary ginger tea or Bali coffee with homemade cookies by the pool.

-If you were willing to experiment, you could try the pricy kopi luwak.
+If you are willing to experiment, you can try the pricy kopi luwak.
 The famous luxury coffee beverage comes from beans eaten and digested by Luwak fox (civet).
-Unlike in other facilities which caged and often force-fed this nocturnal animal, Luwak here was free and wild.
-The resort could barely harvest 2 kilos a year, in comparison to 1,5 ton of other processed beans!
+Unlike in other facilities which cage and often force-feed this nocturnal animal, Luwak here is free and wild.
+The resort can barely harvest 2 kilos a year, in comparison to 1,5 tons of other processed beans.

 Munduk Moding Plantation review – conclusion

-The most rewarding part of staying at this remote Bali mountain resort was its design for privacy.
-Even if one building could house several suites, they would still have the preserved feeling of seclusion, all the way from the entrance to the balcony views.
-This made Munduk Moding Plantation Nature Resort and Spa the perfect honeymoon or wedding place in Bali, away from the crowds.
-Private dinner or just a warm hug by the bonfire under the night skies of the Southern hemisphere could indeed be romantic.
+The most rewarding part of staying at this remote Bali mountain resort is its design for privacy.
+Even if one building can house several suites, they will still have the preserved feeling of seclusion, all the way from the entrance to the balcony views.
+This makes Munduk Moding Plantation Nature Resort and Spa the perfect honeymoon or wedding place in Bali, away from the crowds.
+Private dinner or just a warm hug by the bonfire under the night skies of the Southern Hemisphere can indeed be romantic.

-Finally, this Munduk hotel offered impressive panoramic views, but also hidden photogenic treasures at the plantation, with its infinity pool reaching the greatest Instagram stardom.
-It could be cloudy above you, and it could be cloudy below you.
-The visual setting would instantly catapult you into the dreamlike atmosphere that would fill your social media and your own memory feed with countless moments to cherish.
+Finally, this Munduk hotel offers impressive panoramic views, but also hidden photogenic treasures at the plantation, with its infinity pool reaching the greatest Instagram stardom.
+It can be cloudy above you, and it can be cloudy beneath you.
+The visual setting will instantly catapult you into the dreamlike atmosphere that will fill your social media and your own memory feed with countless moments to cherish.